-- The overall security goal is noninterference: a partition's state is not dependent on the actions of any higher level partition. - Formalize von Oheimb's theory of noninterference in the lsabelle theorem prover. - Implement the BAC as a monadic higher order function in Isabelle. - Complete an Isabelle proof that the BAC function satisfies noninterference. - Pretty-print the 800 line C implementation of the BAC from the Isabelle implementation.
+- The overall security goal is non-interference: a partition's state is not dependent on the actions of any higher level partition. - Formalize von Oheimb's theory of non-interference in the lsabelle theorem prover. - Implement the BAC as an Isabelle function. - $\bullet~$ Build with functions of type state $\rightarrow {\rm error} + \alpha \times {\rm state}.$ - Non-Interference Verification: Complete an Isabelle proof that the BAC function satisfies non-interference. - Model-to-Code Correspondence: Pretty-print the 800 line C implementation of the BAC from the Isabelle implementation.